goastian/midori-desktop/netwerk/docs/http_server_for_testing.rst

 You can also pass in a numeric port argument to the ``start()`` method, but we strongly suggest you don't do it.
 Using a dynamic port allow us to run your test in parallel with other tests which reduces wait times and makes everybody happy.
 If you really have to use a hardcoded port, you will have to annotate your test in the xpcshell manifest file with ``run-sequentially = REASON``.
 However, this should only be used as the last possible option.

 .. note::

-   Note: You **must** make sure to stop the server (the last line above) before your test completes.
+   You **must** make sure to stop the server (the last line above) before your test completes.
 Failure to do so will result in the "XPConnect is being called on a scope without a Components property" assertion, which will cause your test to fail in debug builds, and you'll make people running tests grumbly because you've broken the tests.

-Debugging errors
+Debugging Errors
 ^^^^^^^^^^^^^^^^

 The server's default error pages don't give much information, partly